cfshi/coronavirus/proposal.md

 # Budget
 - For the social and policy countermeasures research, the maximum amount per grant is $500,000 over two years.

+== Evaluation Criteria ==
+To support the strategic objectives of this funding opportunity, the following evaluation criteria will be used:
+	1. Quality of project:
+	a.
+Extent to which the application responds to the objectives;
+	b.
+Appropriateness of the proposed approach; and
+	c.
+Appropriateness of the budget and justification for amount requested.
+	2. Quality of Applicants:
+	a.
+Track record of team members in fields related of proposed research;
+	b.
+Ability of the project team to carry out the proposed research; and
+	c.
+Ability of team to quickly mobilize necessary resources.
+	3. Impact of the Research:
+	a.
+Alignment to research areas;
+	b.
+Potential to contribute to the global response to 2019-nCoV.